aaybee4/Tic-Tac-Toe-Web-Application/README.md

 Tic-Tac-Toe Web Application

 Tic-Tac-Toe Web Application with Django
-This is a Tic-Tac-Toe web application built with Django, HTML, CSS, and JavaScript.
+This is a Tic-Tac-Toe web application built with HTML, CSS, JavaScript and jQuery.
 The application allows two players to play the classic game of Tic-Tac-Toe on a 3x3 grid, as well as a single player mode where the user plays against an AI.

 <h2>Getting Started</h2></br>
 <b>Prerequisites</b></br>